-- <mykey> is the private key of the key-pair you associated with your cloud instance (for an on-premises VMware installation or an installation on a physical system where logging in with username/password is allowed, this is not needed). - <user> is the user associated with your license server instance (e.g., opc on OCI, centos for a CentOS instance on AWS, or the custom user on your VMware virtual machine; - for an instance installed from a Stromasys-provided Charon AL or VE emulator marketplace image, use user charon for SFTP and user sshuser for interactive login. - linux-ip> is the ip address of your license server system.
+- <mykey> is the private key of the key-pair you associated with your cloud instance (for an on-premises VMware installation or an installation on a physical system where logging in with username/password is allowed, this is not needed).

+for an instance installed from a Stromasys-provided Charon AL or VE emulator marketplace image, use user charon for SFTP and user sshuser for interactive login.